alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 	- now try the best model from both methods of selection...**12/4/14, think im just going to go with the exhaustive method for paper**
 	- then model with just the top 3 otus... seems the best trade off point between BIC and adjR2... **12/4/14, gives 0.67 too, but the anova between the 5parameter model and 3 parameter model is significantly different, meaning that the 5 parameter model does improve prediction overall**

+#Supplemental Figure 1

+- make graph showing the inverse Simpson correlation plotted against *C. difficile* CFU

 ## Tables

 Tables are saved within the paper word document uploaded to github (see link at top).

 # Table 1: Description of antibiotics in first set of experiments.
+There are probably other targets to include for a few abx.

 - change the order of the abx
 	- **11/21/14**